yuvalmGS/gigaspaces-wiki-jekyll/xap97/local-cache.markdown

 #### Cache Policy

-When using a local cache with `GigaSpace`, the cache policy is hard-writed to `LRU` and cannot be changed.
+When using a local cache with `GigaSpace`, the cache policy is set to `LRU` and cannot be changed.
 When using the local cache with `GigaMap`, the default cache policy is `com.j_spaces.map.eviction.FIFOEvictionStrategy`, and other policies may be used by setting the `space-config.dist-cache.eviction-strategy` custom property.
 For more details refer to the [Map API](./map-api.html#GigaMap with a Local (Near) Cache).

 #### Memory Configuration Properties